manjunath5496/IIT-JEE-Chemistry-Books/README.md

 <li>Mode = value in the list that appears most often   </li>

+<li> Range : subtract the lowest value from the highest value </li>

 <li> Median = middle value in the list  </br>
 median of {3, 9, 10, 27, 50} = 10 </br>
 median of {3, 9, 10, 27} = (9 &plus; 10)/2 = 9.5 </br>